MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- It's an Alignment, Not a Trade-off: Revisiting Bias and Variance in Deep Models. [[paper]](https://arxiv.org/abs/2310.09250)
+  - Lin Chen, Michal Lukasik, Wittawat Jitkrittum, Chong You, Sanjiv Kumar.
+  - Key Word: Bias and Variance.
+  - <details><summary>Digest</summary> This paper challenges the conventional idea that bias and variance in machine learning trade off against each other.
+Instead, it demonstrates that, in deep learning ensemble models, bias and variance are closely related for correctly classified samples.
+The paper provides empirical evidence across different deep learning models and datasets.
+It also explores this phenomenon theoretically from two perspectives: calibration and neural collapse.
+The findings suggest a connection between bias and variance in these models.

 - Why Does Sharpness-Aware Minimization Generalize Better Than SGD? [[paper]](https://arxiv.org/abs/2310.07269)
   - Zixiang Chen, Junkai Zhang, Yiwen Kou, Xiangning Chen, Cho-Jui Hsieh, Quanquan Gu. *NeurIPS 2023*
   - Key Word: Sharpness-Aware Minimization.